EPFL-SwEnt-2024-LaStartUp/prd/template/5-mvp.md

 *Which is the key persona?*

 The key persona for the TripTracker application is the user that will follow paths and especially tourists.
-They are the ones that are more susceptible to look for pleasant walking itineraries and local places of interest when visiting a city they have never been to before.
+They are the ones who are more likely to look for pleasant walking itineraries and local places of interest when visiting a city they have never been to before.
 They are also the ones that will be more likely to share their experiences with friends and family to easily keep them updated on their trips or even just to keep a memory of their trips.